JosephSCH0157/Creator-s-Forge/CONTRIBUTING.md

 ## 🚫 What’s Not Allowed
 - Forking or redistributing the project without explicit permission.
-- Using the code for commercial purposes outside of Creator’s Forge.
+- Using the code for commercial purposes outside of Podcaster’s Forge.

 ---